 Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in precipitation extremes and droughts Risk Description: Where Husky has operations in flood prone areas, extreme weather events can expose the Company to increased risk of disruption to operations.
-Risk Effects: Flooding and extreme weather has and will continue to disrupt operations in the field as well as at Husky's head office in Calgary.
+Risk Effects: Flooding and extreme weather has the potential to disrupt operations in the field as well as at Husky's head office in Calgary.
 Reduction/disruption in production capacity 1 to 3 years Direct Unknown Low- medium Readiness for potential emergencies is strengthened through exercises, established processes and Emergency Response Plans (ERPs) designed to guide a consistent and effective response to any event which could affect employees, contractors, the community, the environment and/or the Company's assets and reputation.
 Additionally, Husky develops contingency plans and measures to mitigate the impacts should a business- interrupting event occur.

-Please describe your inherent risks that are driven by changes in other climate-related developments behaviour Risk driver pressure to reduce GHG pressiptsor om the transportation go æbtentlår es impact Timeframe Direct/ Indirect Likelihood Magnitude of impact a Estimateu al de graneia g apolications markets for its products change, Husky Will continue Climate Charlye of Management sector could anect the composition of the basket of fuels available to the consumer as well as improved vehicle performance, as noted in the Canadian Fuels Association's "Fuels for Life" report.
-Risk Effects: Increased demand for improved vehicle performance leading to increased fuel efficiency may reduce demand for gasoline and diesel at Husky fuel outlets in North America as described in the U.S. Energy Information Administration's 2014 Annual Energy Outlook. corresponding to the EIA's reference case for light duty vehicle energy demand estimate through 2040 in its 2016 Annual Energy Outlook, the scale of potential financial impacts to the Company are in the order of \$10 million per year based on 2015 gasoline sales.
-This figure is less than 0.1% of 2015 gross revenue.
-The Company has growth opportunities in enhanced oil production using CO2, and ethanol- blended fuels. through the Carbon Management Critical Competency and its GHG management framework.
+Please describe your inherent risks that are driven by changes in other climate-related developments

+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Changing consumer behavior Risk Description: Societal and consumer pressure to reduce GHG emissions from the transportation sector could affect the composition of the basket of fuels available to the consumer as well as improved vehicle performance, as noted in the Canadian Fuels Association's "Fuels for Life" report.
+Risk Effects: Increased demand for improved vehicle performance leading to increased fuel efficiency may reduce demand for gasoline and diesel at Husky's 481 (2016 average) retail locations in North America as described in the U.S. Energy Information Administration's 2017 Annual Energy Outlook.
+Reduced demand for goods/services >6 years Direct Likely Low If Husky were to experience a 2.8% annual decrease in fuel sales, corresponding to the EIA's largest estimated decline in energy demand for any mode of transport through 2050 in its 2017 Annual Energy Outlook, the scale of potential financial impacts to the Company are in the order of \$3 million per year based on 2016 fuel sales.
+This figure is less than 0.1% of 2016 gross revenue.
+The Company has growth opportunities in enhanced oil production using CO2, and ethanol- blended fuels.
+As regulations develop and markets for its products change, Husky will continue to manage the risk through the Carbon Management Critical Competency and its GHG management framework.
 Through these methods, Husky monitors emerging regulations, advises management and lead officers of any developments, and advocates the Company's position with the regulators.
 Additionally, Husky's Executive Health, Safety, and Environment Committee reviews and approves compliance and emission reduction strategies, establishes performance targets, and allocates resources as appropriate.
 Through the application of this framework and Husky's Corporate Risk Management program over time, the Company will seek to develop the appropriate response to changing markets as they materialize.
-This includes allocating resources as appropriate to into everyday business operations at a corporate- services level.
+This includes Husky has integrated its Climate Change Management Framework into everyday business operations at a corporate- services level.
 There are no additional material costs to manage the risks described in this response at this time.
 If any of these risks are determined to be more pressing or impactful, a reassessment of management plans and costs will be performed.